Educating and empowering farmers and the public to strengthen community food

 We’re committed to maintaining and growing the pastoral

 Food sustainability means more than just lots of local food.
 It means protecting the environment and ensuring ecological diversity.
 It means the preservation of heritage seeds and the promotion of seed saving.
 And it means a stronger more vibrant local economy.
 In the longer term Salt Spring Island Farmland Trust are looking to establish community food sovereignty and to play our part in ensuring a sustainable local food system across the region.

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.

 Burgoyne Valley Community Farm

-We are in the early stages of building the SSI Farm Centre.
+We are actively building The Root.
 It will provide quality controlled storage for local farm produce, a fully-equipped processing kitchen for new value-added products and a point of distribution for large quantities of local food year-round.
 This facility is the first of its kind in the region and will be a model for small and medium-sized communities across the province.

 Shaw Family Community Gardens